Understanding Mediation and Arbitration · · 28 min read

 Post-Mediation Follow-Up: Ensuring Compliance and Addressing Remaining Issues

-Post-mediation follow-up is truly vital for ensuring that we all adhere to the agreed-upon terms.
+is truly vital for ensuring that we all adhere to the agreed-upon terms.
 Have you ever felt uncertain after a discussion?
 It's completely normal.
 To ease those concerns, consider these steps:

-1. Review the agreement to clarify our responsibilities
+1. to clarify our responsibilities

-3. Maintain open lines of communication to foster ongoing dialogue
+3. Maintain to foster ongoing dialogue

 Each box represents an important step in the follow-up process.
 Follow the arrows to understand how to move from one step to the next.